 Business Plan Balance Sheet: Fixed Assets

-On your business plan’s balance sheet, fixed assets are usually big, expensive, and meant to last a long time, so they’re not very liquid.
+You should be able to identify your fixed assets for your business plan balance sheet.
+Fixed assets are usually big, expensive, and meant to last a long time, so they’re not very liquid.
 Fixed assets include

 Equipment: Equipment includes anything and everything you acquire for your business that’s meant to last more than a year.
 Machinery, cars, office equipment, computers, telephones, and furniture all fall into this category.
 When you enter the value of each asset on your balance sheet, use the actual price you paid for it.
 If you didn’t pay cash, assign a reasonable value to include on your balance sheet.